 However, if you’re juggling a few cash back credit cards, you might need a more thorough plan on how to use them.

 For instance, say you have the Blue Cash Preferred® Card from American Express, Capital One Quicksilver Cash Rewards Credit Card and Discover it® Cash Back.
-You’ll want to use your Amex for groceries, streaming and gas and your Discover in rotating bonus categories that change each quarter.
+You’ll want to use your Amex for groceries at U.S. supermarkets, select U.S. streaming subscriptions and gas at U.S. gas stations and your Discover in rotating bonus categories that change each quarter.
 Then, you can charge everything else on your Quicksilver to ensure you’re getting more than 1% back on all of your spending.

 The more cards you have, the more thought you might need to put into your credit card strategy, especially if quarterly bonus categories are involved.
 Yet, this is the best way to make sure you’re getting as much cash back as you can.